The K-Pop ABC for newcomers and professionals

 Sasaeng - “Sasaeng” describes extreme fans.
 Most often, the term is used as a negative term for fans who stalk public figures or otherwise invade their privacy.

-Selca (Day) - "Selca" is the Korean term for "Selfie".
-Each band has their own so-called Selca Day with associated hashtag.
-Fans can then post a picture of themselves combined with their idol including the matching hashtag on the respective days.
+Selca (Day) - “Selca” is the Korean term for “selfie”.
+Every band has its own so-called Selca Day with an associated hashtag.
+Fans can then post a picture of themselves combined with their idol including the appropriate hashtag on each day.

-Here Learn more about the famous Selca Days here!
+Here you can learn more about the Selca Days!

-Survival shows - Korean casting shows in which individual candidates or groups compete against each other and are eliminated piece by piece until one or more winners remain.
+Survival Shows - Korean casting shows in which individual candidates or groups compete against each other and are eliminated one by one until one or more winners remain.

-Here you can find out more about Survival Shows!
+Here you can learn more about survival shows!

 U

-Ultimate Bias - The absolute favorite singer, not only within a band, but in K-pop as a whole.
+Ultimate Bias - The absolute favorite singer, not just within a band, but in K-pop as a whole.
 The favorite among the favorites, so to speak.
-Logically, the Ultimate Bias is also the bias from the respective band.
+Logically, the ultimate bias is also the bias from the respective band.

-Unboxing - On the Internet you can find countless "unboxing videos" from fans and increasingly also from K-pop stores, in which albums and other fan articles are unboxed in front of the camera to show the contents.
-Unboxings help fans decide whether or not to buy an album.
+Unboxing - There are countless “unboxing videos” on the Internet from fans and increasingly from K-pop shops in which albums and other fan items are unpacked in front of the camera to show the content.
+Unboxings help fans decide whether or not they want to buy an album.

-Underrated - In German "unterschätzt".
-Often fans talk about "underrated" bands; groups that deserve more attention and whose talent is underestimated.
+Underrated - In German “underrated”.
+Fans often talk about “underrated” bands; Groups that deserve more attention and whose talent is underestimated.

-Unit/ Sub-Unit - Larger bands in particular are often divided into "units" that also release their own songs.
-Besides these smaller groups that emerge from a band, there are also Special Units or Project Units, which consist of members of different bands and usually exist only for a short time.
+Unit/Sub-Unit - Larger bands in particular are often divided into “units” that also release their own songs.
+In addition to these smaller groups that emerge from a band, there are also special units or project units that consist of members of different bands and usually only exist for a short time.

 V